-Although not an immediate concern given the damage and loss associated with a fire, if agisting stock off an affected property, it may be advisable to drench stock as they arrive at the agistment property (i.e. during their quarantine period) and again on their return home.
+Although not an immediate concern given the damage and loss associated with a fire, if agisting stock off an affected property, it may be advisable to drench stock as they arrive at the agistment property during their quarantine period and again on their return home.

 Feeding agisted stock

 If supplementary feeding of agisted stock is required, any dietary changes should be gradual.
-Grain feeding should be introduced slowly in order to prevent grain overload.
+Grain feeding should be introduced slowly to prevent grain overload.

 Also keep in mind that livestock may be introduced to different pasture types.
 These may include potentially toxic weeds that stock, which are likely to be hungry after their ordeal, may not have been exposed to previously.

-Perennial ryegrass staggers is most prevalent at the time of the year that bushfires are most likely (i.e. late summer/early autumn).
+Perennial ryegrass staggers is most prevalent at the time of the year that bushfires are most likely (in late summer and early autumn).
 Anecdotal evidence suggests that alpacas may be quite sensitive to staggers, as they have been detected with staggers on properties where other livestock species have not appeared to be affected.

 All agisted livestock should be monitored when grazing potentially dangerous pastures.